marcus67/little_brother/OBSOLETE.md

 The popups described below are obsolete.
 They have been replaced by the [LittleBrotherTaskbar](https://github.com/marcus67/little_brother_taskbar).

-It is possible to activate popups to nofify the user about impending logouts.
+It is possible to activate popups to notify the user about impending logouts.
 See the section `[PopupHandler]` in the configuration file (e.g. <A HREF="etc/minimal-slave.config">`minimal-slave.config`</A>).

 The application knows how to handle four different X11 popup tools: